Television

 In 2013, 79% of the world's households owned a television set.
 The replacement of earlier cathode-ray tube (CRT) screen displays with compact, energy-efficient, flat-panel alternative technologies such as LCDs (both fluorescent-backlit and LED), OLED displays, and plasma displays was a hardware revolution that began with computer monitors in the late 1990s.
-Most television sets sold in the 2000s were flat-panel, mainly LEDs.
+Most television sets sold in the 2000s were still CRT, and it was only in early 2010s that flat-screen TVs decisively overtook CRT.
 Major manufacturers announced the discontinuation of CRT, Digital Light Processing (DLP), plasma, and even fluorescent-backlit LCDs by the mid-2010s.
-In the near future, LEDs are expected to be gradually replaced by OLEDs.
-Also, major manufacturers have announced that they will increasingly produce smart TVs in the mid-2010s.
+LEDs are being gradually replaced by OLEDs.
+Also, major manufacturers have started increasingly producing smart TVs in the mid-2010s.
 Smart TVs with integrated Internet and Web 2.0 functions became the dominant form of television by the late 2010s.

 Television signals were initially distributed only as terrestrial television using high-powered radio-frequency television transmitters to broadcast the signal to individual television receivers.
-Alternatively television signals are distributed by coaxial cable or optical fiber, satellite systems and, since the 2000s via the Internet.
+Alternatively, television signals are distributed by coaxial cable or optical fiber, satellite systems, and, since the 2000s, via the Internet.
 Until the early 2000s, these were transmitted as analog signals, but a transition to digital television was expected to be completed worldwide by the late 2010s.
 A standard television set consists of multiple internal electronic circuits, including a tuner for receiving and decoding broadcast signals.
 A visual display device that lacks a tuner is correctly called a video monitor rather than a television.

+The television broadcasts are mainly a simplex broadcast meaning that the transmitter cannot receive and the receiver cannot transmit.